 In 1996 Herman Piersma and Richard Piersma, Pierre’s son, retired from the milk business and closed Holland Dairy after 69 years of supplying milk to the community.

-We are currently the only bakery in the Utica area that makes our donuts, cakes, pies, and pastries from scratch, and if we are to believe Ramon Zayas, our Bakery Production Manager who is the past President of the New York State Bakers’ Association, we are a unique operation in the State of New York.
+All our donuts, cakes, pies and pastries are made from scratch, and according to the New York Bakers Association, we are a unique operation in the State of New York.
 We produce more baked “hand made” goods in one location than any other bakery in our state or New Jersey.
 “Mom and Pop” bakeries are being eaten up by big companies and there are few of us left doing quality “hand made” baking and still showing a profit.

 We have had to compete with the in-house bakeries of the large grocery stores that have arrived in the Mohawk Valley, with their giant resources, convenience, and frozen product, and have fared well.